engineer-developer/Fastapi_OAuth2_Hashing-password_JWT-token/README.md

 | Access-token stored in |      HEADER      |

 <h4><i>
-For authentication uses form, where user input username and password. <br>
+For authentication uses OAuth2, where user input username and password. <br>
 If input data is valid, will be created jwt-token and placed it in headers.
 </i></h4>